mmercan/blog/_posts/2019-09-23-collect-and-shape-your-build-with-test-coverage-numbers-in-azure-devops-vsts.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>On SonarQube we can simply access the /api/qualitygates/project_status api with project key and get the result of the quality gate of your project but as analysis is a background task and can take a while, when you hit the api you may get the previous result and you don't want to have that.<br>SonarQube scanners generally create a <strong>report-task.txt</strong> file.
-This file contains the <strong>ceTaskUrl</strong> which has has the field for <strong>anaysisId </strong>to access our unique quality gate result.<br>dotnet core SonarScanner store it in <strong>out\.sonar</strong> folder on the current directory you run the SonarScanner  <br>npm sonar-scanner store it in<strong> .scannerwork</strong> folder  on the current directory you run the sonar-scanner </p>
+<p>On SonarQube we can simply access the /api/qualitygates/project_status API with project key and get the result of the quality gate of your project but as analysis is a background task and can take a while, when you hit the API you may get the previous result and you don't want to have that.<br>SonarQube scanners generally create a <strong>report-task.txt</strong> file.
+This file contains the <strong>ceTaskUrl</strong> which has the field for <strong>anaysisId </strong>to access our unique quality gate result.<br>dotnet core SonarScanner store it in <strong>out\.sonar</strong> folder on the current directory you run the SonarScanner  <br>npm sonar-scanner store it in<strong> .scannerwork</strong> folder  on the current directory you run the sonar-scanner </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->